aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/axes/Z-axis/_index.md

             chart.calculate();
             // Add SeriesCollection (chart data source) to the chart ranging from "A2" cell to "C3" chart.setChartDataRange("A2:C3", true);
-            // Hide the CategoryAxis axis
+            // Hide the Category Axis
             chart.categoryAxis.isVisible = false;
-            // Hide the ValueAxis axis
+            // Hide the Value Axis
             chart.valueAxis.isVisible = false;

             // Save the file and provide download link